Halibenar/TimeForBattle/README.md

 TimeForBattle aims to assist the Game Master of a tabletop roleplaying game with keeping the initiative order in combat.
 The app can quickly set up combat scenarios and keep track of important statistics, while the Game Master can focus on delivering an unforgettable experience.

 # ToDo
-(Done!)- Add creature list page
+- Add creature list page (Done!)
-(Done!)- Add creature details page
+- Add creature details page (Done!)
-(Done!)- Add creature creation page
+- Add creature creation page (Done!)
-(Done!)- Add creature Create/Read/Update/Delete to database (Done!)- Add initiative list page
+- Add creature Create/Read/Update/Delete to database (Done!)
+- Add initiative list page (Done!)
-(Done!)- Add player characters as a seperate class to other creatures
+- Add player characters as a seperate class to other creatures (Done!)
+- Add saving and loading separate combat encounters (Done!)

 - Add rolling initiative
   - Automatic rolling and sorting for creatures
   - Custom input of initiative for player characters